Arnavion/riscv/README.md

 ---

-The `simulator/` directory contains a simulator with the same behavior and cycle timings as the in-game emulator.
+The `simulator/` directory contains a simulator with the same behavior and cycle timings as the in-game in-order emulator.
+It also contains a microcoded in-order implementation, and an out-of-order implementation with multiple functional units and multiple branch speculation.

 ---